 Recently, Chris sat down with our Teachable founder, Ankur Nagpal, talking about his blogging business, publishing and his new book.

 And lucky for you we're sharing it.
-Check out this post for the exclusive interview and Chris' tips for getting published and writing a novel people love.
+Check out this post for Chris' tips for getting published and writing a novel people love.

 So who is this guy anyway?